Asclepias syriaca, Common Milkweed, Quart pot

 Besides being the most common Monarch host plant, the Common Milkweed attracts a wide variety of bees, beetles, wasps, butterflies, and the Ruby Throated hummingbird.
 Monarch butterflies will lay only one egg on the undersides of each of the plants’ most tender leaves.

-Common Milkweed is very late to emerge, usually in late June or early July.
+Common Milkweed is very late to emerge in the spring.

 FS, Zone 3, blooms June - September, 3-4’ x 1’ tolerates most soils and even some clay,